TACC/life_sciences_ml_at_tacc/docs/section3/Build_Your_Own_CNN.rst

 -----------------------------------

 Before loading the images, we first want to inspect the directory structure to make sure everything is in the right place.
-The code below lists the contents of the ``coral-species`` data directory to verity that the subdirectories for each coral species are present and correctly named:
+The code below lists the contents of the ``coral-species`` data directory to verify that the subdirectories for each coral species are present and correctly named:

 .. code-block:: python

     from pathlib import Path

     # Define the path to the dataset directory
-    # NOTE: Replace the path below with the full path to your scratch directory
+    # NOTE: Replace the path below with the full path to your scratch directory containing the training materials
-    dataset_dir = Path('/full/path/to/your/scratch/directory/coral-species-CNN-tutorial/data/coral-species')
+    dataset_dir = Path('/path/to/your/scratch/directory/tacc-deep-learning-tutorials/data/coral-species')

     # List the contents of the data directory
     print(list(dataset_dir.iterdir()))